 Below is a map of the general project boundaries.

-Design of the three projects will continue through 2015, with construction beginning fall 2015 in some areas and continuing for two years.
+Construction began in fall 2015 in some areas will continue for two years.
 Environmental Services is closely coordinating these projects, since construction in any one of these neighborhoods may impact residents and businesses from adjacent neighborhoods.
 We appreciate your patience as we work to protect water quality, public health and the environment.

 The Big Picture

 In the early 1900s, when Portland was growing rapidly, the city built hundreds of miles of sewers.
 Since most sewer pipes have a lifespan of about 100 years, Portland is now facing an urgent need to modernize our aging sewer infrastructure.
 Of the 2,500 miles of sewer pipe that run under our city's streets, over one-third are more than 80 years old.
 To begin addressing this need, Environmental Services has launched a large-scale effort to repair or replace the highest priority pipes in our aging sewer system.
 This represents the second largest sewer program in the city's history, and